erkyrath/quixe/README.txt

 * Version History

 - 2.1.4 (###)
+  - Autosave option: the interpreter can save state after every command and restore it when relaunched.
   - Fixed a bug where local variables were corrupted after restoring a saved game.
 (Did not affect UNDO, only RESTORE.)
   - Fixed a bug where the MORE prompt could get stuck on (particularly when